-- 1. What was the problem being researched in the movie? - 2.
-What was the cause of the problem?
-Could that problem affect your special place? - 3.
-Were there similarities between the location in the film, and your special place? - 4.
-Are there collective actions that we can take as a group to help our community become more sustainable?
+- What was the problem being researched in the movie? - What was the cause of the problem?
+Could that problem affect your special place? - Were there similarities between the location in the film, and your special place? - · Are there collective actions that we can take as a group to help our community become more s